-Kids will love this wacky science experiment!
+Kids will love this wacky science experiment for kids!
 Hot ice is a novelty any time of year.
 Learn the no-fail way for how to make hot ice here!

 We watch a lot of science-themed YouTube videos, so of course, when we saw this video, we knew we had to try and make our own hot ice.
 We thought how to make hot ice would be easy, but it turns out, there is a trick to it!